ahmed-10xe-dv/ahmed-10xe-dv/README.md

 # Hi there! 👋

-I'm Ahmed Raza, Accociate Engineer at 10xEngineers, an Electrical Engineering graduate with majors in Computer Science from the University of Engineering and Technology, Lahore, Pakistan.
+I'm Ahmed Raza, SoC Design Verification Engineer at 10xEngineers, an Electrical Engineering graduate with majors in Computer Science from the University of Engineering and Technology, Lahore, Pakistan.

 ## 🔧 Technologies & Tools